carlag-raft/raft-exercise/README.md

 3. Scope and Deliverables (30 minutes)
    - The product owner shares high-level goals for the project over the coming period
    - Discussion of project deliverables
-4. Group collaborates to come up with some initial high level requirements (1 hour)
+4. Group collaborates to come up with some initial high level requirements (1 and 1/2 hours)
    - Group discusses some functional and non-functional requirements
    - Group further discusses and reviews scope areas
+   - Design and Architectural Review
 5. State what must happen for the project to be considered successful (30 minutes)
    - Define sucess criteria